Canon 1D X Mark II vs Sony A7S

-The Canon EOS-1D X Mark II and the Sony Alpha A7S are two professional cameras that were officially introduced, respectively, in February 2016 and April 2014.
+The Canon EOS-1D X Mark II and the Sony Alpha A7S are two professional cameras that were announced, respectively, in February 2016 and April 2014.
 The 1DX Mark II is a DSLR, while the A7S is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 12 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S is considerably smaller (55 percent) than the Canon 1D X Mark II.
 Moreover, the A7S is substantially lighter (68 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1DX Mark II) and the Sony FE Lens Catalog (A7S).
 Mirrorless cameras, such as the A7S, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.